vscode-elements/elements/README.md

 ### test:watch

-Watches the transpiled test files and runs them if any changes are detected.
-This script does not compile the test files; the `build:watch` script needs to be run in a separate terminal.
-However, it can also be run in parallel with the `start` script instead of build:watch.
+Watches file changes and runs the tests automatically when any modifications are detected.

+### wtr:watch

+Starts the web-test-runner in watch mode without rebuilding any files.
+It can be run in a separate terminal during development, allowing you to catch new errors as you code.

 ### checksize